 We profiled the performance of each workload with varying amounts of memory to create its perf(mem, load) function.
-We measured performance under different loads for four concurrent guests without memory overcommitment, as also done by Hines et al. [27].
+We measured performance under different loads for four concurrent guests without memory overcommitment, as also done by Hines et al. [17].
 We gradually increased and decreased the physical memory in small steps, waiting in each step for the performance to stabilize.
-For memcached we waited and measured the performance for 200 seconds, and for MemoryConsumer for 60 seconds.
-The perf(mem, load) graphs can be seen in Figure 2 for the elastic Memcached and Figure 2 for MemoryConsumer.
+For memcached we measured the performance over 200 seconds, and for MemoryConsumer over 60 seconds.
+The perf(mem, load)graphs can be seen in Figure 2a for the elastic Memcached and Figure 2d for MemoryConsumer.

 Load.
-We defined "load" for memcached and MemoryConsumer as the number of concurrent requests being made.
-We used coordinated dynamic loads, where each pair of guests exchange their loads every T{load} .
-The load-exchange timing is not coordinated among the different guest pairs in the experiments.
+We defined "load" for memcached and MemoryConsumer as the number of concurrent requests.
 Loads are in the range [2, 10].
-The total load is always the number of guests ×6, so that the aggregate hits per second of different experiments will be comparable.
-The load values and their exchange timing were chosen to increase the diversity among the guests, as expected in a real system, where guests' loads change independently of other guests.
-Guests with different loads also have different memory valuation functions, and are thus more diverse, as in a real system.
+The total load is always the number of guests $\times 6$, so that the aggregate hits per second of different experiments will be comparable.
+Each pair of guests exchanged their loads every T{load} .
+The load values and their exchange timing were chosen to increase the diversity among the guests, as expected in a real system.
+Guests were further diversified by assigning them with different memory valuation functions.

 Machine Setup.
 We used a cloud host with 12GB of RAM and two Intel(R) Xeon(R) E5620 CPUs @ 2.40GHz with 12MB LLC.
-Each CPU has 4 cores with hyper-threading enabled, for a total of 16 hardware threads.
+Each CPU had 4 cores with hyper-threading enabled, for a total of 16 hardware threads.
 The host ran Linux with kernel 2.6.35-31-server-#62-Ubuntu, and the guests ran 3.2.0-29-generic-#46-Ubuntu.
-To reduce measurement noise, we disabled EIST, NUMA, and C-STATE in the BIOS and Kernel Samepage Merging
+To reduce measurement noise, we disabled EIST, NUMA, and C-STATE in the BIOS and KSM in the host kernel.
+To prevent networking bottlenecks, we increased the network buffers.
+We dedicated hardware thread 0 to the host and pinned the guests to hardware threads 1...N.